Woman walking along a rocky coastal path, featured on apraxia-informed OT services homepage

 We know how difficult it can be to find someone who truly understands apraxia, presumes competence, and recognizes the motor piece that is so often missed.
 That’s why we’re always glad to share professionals who have completed our coursework, have been part of this community for years, or are committed to learning alongside the families they serve.

-The Heart of SUNRISE—In Their Words
+The Heart of Sunrise—In Their Words

 LATEST on the SUNRISE BLOG